ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 I had to make a project for school with [Blazor WASM](<https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor>) and I wanted to use [TailwindCSS](<https://tailwindcss.com>) with it.
 A new Blazor project is quickly setup, but it uses [Bootstrap](<https://getbootstrap.com/>) out of the box, so how do we configure it to use TailwindCSS?

 A little heads up.
-It's not that easy, if you plan on using the basics, you could also use the [CDN](<https://tailwindcss.com/docs/installation#using-tailwind-via-cdn>), but if you plan on using more advanced features in the configuration like to using Sass and `@apply` classes or purging, it's worth it to find a solution.
+It's not that easy, if you plan on using the basics, you could also use the [CDN](<https://tailwindcss.com/docs/installation#using-tailwind-via-cdn>), but if you plan on using more advanced features in the configuration like using [Sass](<https://sass-lang.com/>) and `@apply` classes or purging, it's worth it to find a solution.

 ## Starting a new Blazor project.

 Starting a new blazor project is very easy to do.
-First we have to install the dotnet SDK, which can be done easily [here](<https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install>).
+First, we have to install the dotnet SDK, which can be done easily [here](<https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install>).
 It's a very straight forward process.

-After that we can bootstrap the default Blazor WASM template by running
+After that, we can bootstrap the default Blazor WASM template by running

 ```bash
 dotnet new blazorserver -o yourAmazingApp --no-https